 This test is helpful in identifying a rare form of emphysema in adults and a rare form of liver disease (cirrhosis) in children and adults caused by an AAT deficiency.
 AAT deficiency is passed down through families.
 The condition causes the liver to make too little of AAT, a protein that protects the lungs and liver from damage.

 Everyone has two copies of the gene that makes AAT.
-Most people with a lower-than-normal level of AAT have one normal gene for AAT, and one abnormal gene.
-People with two abnormal copies of the gene have more severe disease.
+People with two abnormal copies of the gene have more severe disease and lower blood levels.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your health care provider about the meaning of your specific test results.